Pi-thagoras/the-chicken-pen/economics/Free-Trade-and-Protection.md

 <image src="/the-chicken-pen/assets/Consumption_PPF_China.png" alt="China's Consumption PPF" width=600px />

 The blue line represents the original PPF, while the red dotted line represents the new **consumption** PPF curve after trading.
-REMEMBER: this is the consumption PPF, and hence you cannot ever produce more than the PPF, you can only consume beyond the PPF.
+REMEMBER: this is the consumption PPF, and hence you can **NEVER** ever produce more than the PPF, you can **only consume** beyond the PPF.

 Now, if Australia trades all their bread for cheese with China, they will get 143kg of cheese which is more than the 100kg without trading.
 If China trades all their cheese for bread with Australia, they will get 1400 loaves of bread which is more than the 800 if they didn't trade.